taatuut/mongeoexperts/README.md

 4. Be happy

-You are done!
-You just set up an Atlas cluster in the cloud, and from the application code created a database with a collection holding data, with a spatial query returning the results your business needs.
+Everything done!
+You just set up an Atlas cluster in the cloud, and from the application code created a database with a collection holding data, using a spatial query returning the results your business needs to be successful!
 What more do you want to achieve in 60 minutes?
 Time for a cup of coffee and some fresh air.

 # Extra

 * Create a spatial index!
 We run this example without using an index.
 This works but if we would really have humungous loads of data an index will help to speed up queries.
+See https://docs.mongodb.com/manual/geospatial-queries/ for more info on geospatial queries and indexes.

 * Load the sample data that comes with MongoDB Atlas.
 Go to your cluster in the Atlas UI and click [ Load Sample Dataset ] as in the image below

 ![image](https://user-images.githubusercontent.com/2260360/112274883-487fc380-8c7f-11eb-9401-88a157bb1762.png)